This morning, as I was pulling out of my driveway to meet with some guys in the jail, I felt the Lord say it was time to plant a church among them.

 We are seeing the same results in the homeless community and in other segments of our county as we go and offer to help be the church with you and your friends, rather than invite you to come and attend church with me and my friends.

-What a radical concept!
+What a simple, but profound, concept!

 For more information on how Jesus taught His disciples – and us – to plant churches, see my blog on Participatory Church.